vvoZokk/dnn/README.md

-﻿# DNN lib and tools
+# Classic version of DNN lib and tools
+It's old unsupported version, see actual DNN [here](https://github.com/alexeyche/dnn)

 Library of Dynamic Neural Networks for time series related tasks Main library consist of multithreaded simulator of recurrent spiking (impulse) neural networks dynamics written in C++.
 It contains variety components which can be connected with each other in different combinations
 ## Neurons